mxagar/jekyll_web_guide/jekyll_guide.md

 ### Navigation Menu

 The navigation menu in `nav.html` is modified to contain the correct links and highlight the active page.
+Note that th eindex page needs to be detected with `"/"` only.

 ```html
 <!-- Collect the nav links, forms, and other content for toggling -->